zjj2wry/pd/tools/pd-ctl/README.md

     >> config set enable-cross-table-merge true  // Enable cross table merge.
     ```

 - `key-type` specifies the key encoding type used by the cluster.
 There are some strategics supported: ["table", "raw", "txn"], default: "table".
-When key type is "raw" or "txn", PD will be allowed to merge region cross table.
+If there is no TiDB in the cluster, `key-type` will be "raw" or "txn", PD is allowed to merge region cross table no matter what `enable-cross-table-merge` is.
+If there is TiDB in the cluster, `key-type` should be `table`.
+Whether pd can merge region cross table will be determined by `enable-cross-table-merge`.
+If `key-type` is `raw`, `placement rules` cannot work.

     ```bash
     >> config set key-type raw  // Enable cross table merge.